wadelau/wadelau.github.io/hanjst/hanjst-install.md

 Alternatively, we also add the keyword  **async** for JavaScript scripts.  "async" allow scripts to be loaded wisely with non-blocking pipe when browsers downloading and pages rendering.

+All of these additions are optional, so they can be removed and omitted.

 ### Run-time